 07 of 11

-Gorgeous with a red bow for Christmas, it looks equally pretty with burlap or linen accents for other months, like this beautiful DIY wreath from Simplicity in the South.
+Boxwood plants are traditional Christmas greenery used in wreaths or topiaries, popular for their densely packed leaves and evergreen quality.
+However, unlike holly or pine, boxwoods don't obviously scream Christmas, so they can be used year-round.
+For instance, wrap a boxwood wreath with a red bow for Christmas.
+Then, switch out the red for burlap or linen accents for other months like this beautiful DIY wreath from Simplicity in the South.
 Its fresh green color is a bright spot throughout the winter and into spring.

 08 of 11